Are Chinchillas Good Pets For 9- To 11-Year-Olds?

 • Treating: As with all pets, you shouldn’t give too many treats to a chinchilla.
 For chinchillas, treats should make up less than 10% of their diet – this is due to the delicate digestive system, and the fact that they can develop diabetes.
 This is something that children may find more difficult to understand, so it’s usually a good idea to just set a maximum number of treats per day for the pet (generally 1-3).

-PEOPLE ALSO READ: Are Chinchillas Kid Friendly?
+PEOPLE ALSO READ: How Do Chinchillas Defend Themselves?

 These are the basics, and whilst they’re not too much more difficult than other pets, you’ll need to remember that chinchillas do have some specific needs to keep in mind.